kunansy/ReadingTracker/README.md

-# MaterialsQueue
+# ReadingTracker
-Reading tracker.

-It stores list of materials in `data/materials.json`, reading log in `data/log.json`.
+It stores list of materials to read in `data/materials.json`, reading log in `data/log.json`.

 ## Features